schardong/Visualizer/README.md

 ==========

 TODO:
+-Show the sampling rate and camera coordinates on the screen.
+-Add a Help menu with and About window and instructions on how to use the visualizer.

+FIXME:
 -Adjust the rotation axis accordingly.
 -Fix the scaling parameters on the VolumeData class.
--Add camera movement attached to the mouse wheel (ctrl + front and back movement).
--Remove the Edit menu.
--Show the sampling rate and camera coordinates on the screen.